I've been looking at the reviews on the various palettes and can't believe how well rated they are.

 No, no and NO!
 Don't buy these unless your eyelids are made of talcum powder!

 These were good for a time.
 I have Wild Orchids (which I swore I'd buy again and was tempted to refill before I finished it) and Va Va Va Bloom which has really nice colors.
-The pro is that you get four creams that you can use for a complete look for highlighting and contouring without having to buy four separate ones, as the separate ones usually are just individual colors, and not shades (such as orange, blue, green, instead of light purple, bright purple, dark magenta etc).
+I also had a larger palette of like 12 colors.
+The pro is that you get four beautiful and pigmented creams that you can use for a complete look for highlighting and contouring without having to buy four separate ones, as the separate ones usually are just individual colors, and not shades (such as orange, blue, green, instead of light purple, bright purple, dark magenta etc).
 The con is you can't really get a good coverage so easily if you use more than one color, because they don't blend well and then you have to keep building it up to look natural.
 They also do crease which is annoying.
 I think when they came out they were pretty top compared to what was available, but now there are so many more pigmented and non-creasing options that I won't buy again.

 These aren't that great.
 They rub off easily and crease.
 I like the packaging, and the colors but I won't be repurchasing.